 Were there points throughout the discussion that you felt unprepared for?
 Is there something you wish would have come across more smoothly?

 These are important points to note and address before your next engagement.

-Public Speaking Comes with the Leadership Territory
+Public Speaking Comes with Leadership

 Whether you decide to use public speaking to advance your consulting career or establish your credibility as a thought leader, or you simply want to improve your skills for regular use with smaller groups, following these processes and tips will help you deliver smooth, streamlined presentations to any audience.